 Let $L^{k+1}$ be the quotient space of maximal leaves of $E_\eta$ and denote by $\pi\colon M^n\to L^{k+1}$ the projection.
-We have that $L^{k+1}$ is trivially connected and being $M^n$ compact we obtain from \cite[Cor. p.
-16]{P} that it is Hausdorff and thus a $(k+1)$-dimensional manifold.
+Since $L^{k+1}$ is trivially connected and $M^n$ is compact, we obtain from Corollary on p.\ 16 in \cite{P} that it is Hausdorff.
+Thus $L^{k+1}$ is a $(k+1)$-dimensional manifold.
 Moreover, the projection $\pi$ is a submersion with vertical distribution $\ker\pi_*=E_\eta$.

 That $\mathcal L$ remains constant along each integral leaf of the distribution $E_\eta$ gives rise to a vector bundle $p\colon\mathsf{V}\to L^{k+1}$ of rank $k+1$ with base space $L^{k+1}$ whose fiber over $y\in L^{k+1}$ is $\mathsf{V}_y=p^{-1}(y)=\mathcal L(\pi^{-1}(y))$, where by parallel translation $\mathcal L(\pi^{-1}(y))$ is seen as a linear subspace of $\R^{n+m+1}$.